Mark-Hopkins-at-Williams/thesis-vinay-gopalan/README.md

 ### Getting the data and setting it up

+1. In the repository root, create a directory `data`.

-Download `train_conll.txt` from Google Drive at https://drive.google.com/file/d/1fzhNn_baYWE6Ltxf1VKlkYzCUwUlHVXx/view?usp=sharing/ and extract it to the directory `data`.
+2. Download `train_conll.txt` from Google Drive at https://drive.google.com/file/d/1fzhNn_baYWE6Ltxf1VKlkYzCUwUlHVXx/view?usp=sharing/ and extract it to `data`.

+3. Downlaod `trial_conll.txt` from Google Drive at https://drive.google.com/file/d/1T_AvUYwc8Fld_8VoUj9s9S1ZbmpkAsVI/view?usp=sharing/ and extract it to `data`.

+4. Inside `data`, create a directory `SST-3`.

+5. From root, run `python3 clean_data.py`.

+### Run GLUE experiments

+From root, run `sh glue.sh`.

 #### TWITTER CORPORA